rhaldkhein/jservice/README.md

 - *Singleton* - services are the same across providers
 - *Scoped* - services are the same within the provider but different on another instance of provider
 - *Transient* - services are always different even within the same provider

+#### Container Clustering

+Build up a sub-containers that inherits the dependecies from the parent container.
+The sub-container can also hold its own dependency collection that is not accessable from parent container.

 #### Integrate with Node Web Frameworks